All downloads are available on lgmatech.com.

 The LGMA food safety practices, or Metrics, are updated periodically according to new science.
-Most recently, the Metrics were updated to fully align with the federal Produce Safety Rule (PSR).
 The latest version of the Metrics can be found in the downloads section below.

 Member companies are required to have a complete food safety compliance plan, an up-to-date list of growers, and a written trace back program.

 Pre-season and pre-harvest assessments are required to make sure conditions that can affect food safety, such as animal intrusions, flooding, proximity to animal feeding operations, etc. are not present, or have been properly mitigated.

 Extensive testing and record-keeping for all sources of water used in the production of leafy greens is required.

 Extensive testing, certification and record keeping for soil amendments, including compost and fertilizers, are required by the program.